ip69719/ci-portfolio-two/README.md

 ## UX

 ### Project Goals

 The primary Project Goal is to create a car logo quiz that is suitable for all ages.

 The target audience are people who are interested to learn car brand logos.

 ### User Stories
+As a User, I want:
+* The ability to view a short introduction, so I can understand what the quiz is about.
+* The ability to easily navigate throughout the site.
+* Feedback when I select an answer letting me know if I selected correct answer.
+* Feedback at the end of the quiz so that I know what my overall score is.

 ### Design choices